Professional and Biographical Information

 Ph.D., Harvard University 2018

 A.B., Mount Holyoke College 2007

 As a biostatistician, I am interested in statistical applications for the medical and public health fields.
-In particular, my applied research has focused on reproductive health and assisted reproductive technologies.
+My applied research has focused on reproductive health and assisted reproductive technologies.
 I enjoy collaborating with clinicians and epidemiologists on research that is critical in helping to elucidate links between modifiable risk factors and poor reproductive outcomes, enabling clinicians to better counsel patients and effectuating positive change in clinical practices.
 My primary methodological research interests stem from the statistical issues that arise in my applied research.
-These issues include complex longitudinal and clustered data questions, biased study design challenges, and a gap between what clinicians and patients want to know and what the standard statistical techniques can tell us.
+These issues include complex longitudinal and clustered data questions, biased study design challenges, and missing data.

 I also work on consulting projects for the Massachusetts General Hospital Biostatistics Division.

 Correia KF, Williams PL.
 A hierarchical modeling approach for assessing the safety of exposure to complex antiretroviral drug regimens during pregnancy.
 Statistical Methods in Medical Research.
 2019;28(2):599-612. doi: 10.1177/0962280217732597.

 Correia KF, Williams PL.
 Estimating the relative excess risk due to interaction in clustered data settings.
 American Journal of Epidemiology.
 2018;187(11):2470-2480. doi: 10.1093/aje/kwy154.

 Correia KF, Dodge LE, Farland LV, Hacker MR, Ginsburg E, Whitcomb BW, Wise LA, Missmer SA.
 Confounding and effect measure modification in reproductive medicine research.
 Human Reproduction.
 2020;35(5):1013-1018. doi:10.1093/humrep/deaa051.